runger1101001/cy_serial_bridge/README.md

 ### You should *not* use this driver if you want to
 - Ship an easy solution that works with no additional user setup on Windows machines
 - Just use the serial bridge chip as a plug-and-play COM port (just use USCU to configure it in that case!)
+- Rapidly switch between I2C/SPI/UART modes (it takes almost half a second to reprogram the config block and re-enumerate the device)

 ## Warnings